bergesinstitute/grafmethodenglish/book-3-unit-3.md

 ## Used to vs. past simple

+In English, the past simple can be used for past habits as well as for one-time actions.
+This means that the past simple sometimes translates to the *pretérito imperfecto* in Spanish.

+🔹 En inglés, el *past simple* se puede usar tanto para hábitos del pasado como para acciones puntuales.
+Esto quiere decir que a veces el *past simple* se traduce con el pretérito imperfecto en español.

+    When I was in college, I ate pizza on Fridays.
+(Cuando estaba en la universidad, comía pizza los viernes). => past habit

+    Yesterday I ate pizza.
+(Ayer comí pizza). => one-time action

-When we talk about habits in the past, we can normally use either *used to* or the past simple.
+When talking about past habits, we can use either the past simple or *used to.*
-The meaning is almost the same, but *used to* emphasizes that it was a habit.
-It's like the difference between *solía comer* and *comía* in Spanish.
+The meaning is almost the same, but *used to* makes it clear that it was a habit.

-🔹 Cuando hablamos de hábitos en el pasado, normalmente podemos usar tanto *used to* como el *past simple*.
-El significado es casi el mismo, pero *used to* enfatiza que era un hábito.
+🔹 Cuando hablamos de hábitos del pasado, podemos usar el *past simple* o *used to.*
+El significado es casi el mismo, pero *used to* deja claro que era un hábito.

-    I used to eat pizza on Fridays. => emphasizes the habit
+    When I was in college, I ate pizza on Fridays. / When I was in college, I used to eat pizza on Fridays.

-    I ate pizza on Fridays. => simple description

-However, for one-time actions, we cannot use *used to*.
-We can only use the past simple.
+However, for one-time actions, we can only use the past simple, not *used to.*

-🔹 Sin embargo, para acciones puntuales, no podemos usar *used to*.
-Solamente podemos usar el *past simple*.
+🔹 Sin embargo, para acciones puntuales, solo podemos usar el *past simple*, no *used to.*

     Yesterday I went to the gym.
 (Ayer fui al gimnasio).

-## Note about "used to" and the verb "use"

-It is important not to confuse *used to* with the verb *to use* [ju:z] (usar). *Used to* is pronounced [ju:st tu:], with a clear T at the end of *used*, and it has nothing to do with the verb *to use.*

-🔹 Es importante no confundir *used to* con el verbo *to use* [ju:z] (usar). *Used to* se pronuncia [ju:st tu:], con una T clara al final de *used*, y no tiene nada que ver con el verbo *usar*.

 # Would for past habits (would para hábitos en el pasado)